makersacademy/bowling-challenge/README.md

 As a bowler
 So that I can receive bonus points for a strike in my last frame (frame 10)
 Allow me to have 2 additional rolls

+USER STORY 14: Frame 10 & Frame 9 Strikes

+As a bowler
+So that I can receive bonus points for a strike in my last frame (frame 10) and the previous frame (frame 9)
+Allow me to have 2 additional rolls and add to frame 10 and frame 9 accordingly

+USER STORY 15: Frame 10 Spare

+As a bowler
+So that I can receive bonus points for a spare in my last frame (frame 10)
+Allow me to have 1 additional roll

 ### APPROACH
 ------------